 What kind of climbing I will face?

-Manaslu climbing in Nepal does not require an advance mountaineering technic or training.
+Manaslu climbing in Nepal does not require an advanced mountaineering technic or training.
 But it needs a good knowledge of basic climbing and confidence of climbing vertical walls of around 100 meters of 50-60 degrees between Camp-I and Camp-II.
 It is then followed by a couple of short steep climbing sections.
 Also, you might confront 5 to 8 meters of ladder walking on the icy fissures with the crampon shoes.
 This could be a bit stressful the first time.

-During the whole route the most adrenaline part is thus between Camp-I and -II.
+During the whole route, the most adrenaline part is thus between Camp-I and -II.
 The route is plenty of crevasses and icefall with a traverse beneath a gigantic serac hanging above the black rock wall.
 One should be mentally fit to overcome through this part.

 What I highly suggest, is to first climb one of the numerous 6000 meters peak in Nepal before putting lots of money and time in an 8000-meter peak.
 Ascending a smaller mountain will familiarize you with the culture of climbing in the Himalaya.
 It also gives you a clear understanding of your performances in altitude, which can help you for the future climb.
 For a good reason, I think that the Island peak is perfect for a first experience.
-It is a good mixture of glacier walk, vertical wall climbing, slim ridge traverse, 10-12 hours of endurance and sometimes ladder walking as well.
+It is a good mixture of glacier walk, vertical wall climbing, slim ridge traverse, 10-12 hours of endurance, and sometimes ladder walking as well.

 The final Push